suryanshsharma97/website-hugo-academic/content/_index.md

           location: Sydney
           date_start: '2022-08-01'
           date_end: ''
-          description: "Software Engineer at the School of Mechanical and Mechatronics at UTS.
+          description:  Software Engineer at the School of Mechanical and Mechatronics at UTS.
 The product consists of working on multiple components in the domains such as natural language processing and robotics.
-          Skills: Docker · Computer Vision · Python (Programming Language) · Natural Language Processing (NLP) · Robot Operating System (ROS)"
+          |2-
+          Skills->
+          *Docker
+          *Computer Vision
+          *Python (Programming Language)
+          *Natural Language Processing (NLP)
+          *Robot Operating System (ROS)

         - title: Software Engineer
           company: University of Technology, Sydney